serilog-mssql/serilog-sinks-mssqlserver/README.md

 The `ExcludeAddtionalProperties` and `ExcludeStandardColumns` properties are described in the [Custom Property Columns](#custom-property-columns) topic.

 The content of this column is rendered as JSON by default or with a custom ITextFormatter passed by the caller as parameter `logEventFormatter`.
-Details can be found in [Sink Configuration Options](#sink-configuration-options).
+Details can be found in [Sink Configuration](#sink-configuration).

 ## Custom Property Columns